 Tronti, Mario.
+1979.
 “Lenin in England.”
 In Working Class Autonomy and the Crisis, edited by the Red Notes Collective, 1 – 6.
-London: Red Notes, 1979.
+London: Red Notes.

 Vercellone, Carlo.
+2007.
 “From Formal Subsumption to General Intellect: Elements for a Marxist Reading of the Thesis of Cognitive Capitalism.”
-Historical Materialism 15, no. 1 (2007): 13–36.
+Historical Materialism 15 (1): 13–36.

 Wood, Ellen Meiksins.
+2002.
 The Origin of Capitalism: A Longer View.
 Revised and expanded edition.
-London: Verso, 2002.
+London: Verso.